Questions & Answers

 Planting our trees is not difficult, and we are often asked by industry professionals on how to properly plant our root-pruned trees.
 The planting process is not hard, but yet very important to do properly for the tree’s health, survivability, and to enjoy the real magnificence of these tree specimens.

 Medium to well-drained soil is generally best for trees.
 Amending (mixing) clay soils 25% – 30% thoroughly with a good top soil, lighter compost, or organic matter mostly around and slightly under the rootball to lighten up the soil and add air and water porosity is very important.

 Mix it well into the current soil!
 This gives the tree a nutritional head-start, water retention, and the oxygen necessary for the roots to breathe and grow.

 Planting a tree in a location with frequent sitting water will kill a tree.
 Trees must have well aerated soil which is amended with quality top soil and organic mix to improve water drainage, but also to allow oxygen into the soil for better root development.

 The size of the planting hole is determined by the size of the rootball.
 Dig the hole at least 8-10 inches wider and 2-3 inches deeper than the rootball.
-Remember that tree roots generally grow in the top 12″-15″ of the soil.
+Remember that tree roots generally grow horizontally in the top 12″-15″ of the soil.
 This added space around and under the rootball is primarily where the mixed or ‘amended’ soil goes to add nutrients for the tree.

-Wet the empty hole first, before planting the tree.
+Wet the hole with the amended soil first, before planting the tree.
 Remove (cut off) the tree bag, and keep the tree rootball well watered before placing the tree in the hole.
 By doing this you are placing a moist rootball… into moist soil to lessen the planting shock.
 Taller trees over 6′ will need staking with (3) 5′ strong wood stakes to prevent from blowing over in high winds.